BBernYY/BBernYY/README.md

 # Welcome to my GitHub!
 > 🤔 Here I just upload all of the random stuff that I do!
->
-> *most (old) repos of mine will probably just be meaningless, dont mind them theyre old and failed projects lol*

 ## About me
 - 🏫 High school student in the Netherlands, I do coding as a hobby